bluehackrafestefano/Azure_Capstone_Project/README.md

 Location: https://grafana.clarusway.us/
 ```

-- That confirms AGW redirecting the HTTP requests to HTTPS listener.
+- That confirms AGW is redirecting the HTTP requests to the HTTPS listener.

 ---